couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

 - `FROM` will return any values from the `orders` data bucket.
 For example:

-        SELECT * FROM orders.items.productId
+        SELECT * FROM orders.billToAddress.state

-    Will return a list of all product ids from the orders data bucket.
+    Will return a list of all billing states from the orders data bucket.
 Sample output would appears as follows:

        "results": [
         {
-            "productId": "coffee"
-        },
-        {
-            "productId": "tea"
+            "state": "CA"
         }
     ]